nikhilnair31/YouTube-Shorts-Generator/README.md

 git clone https://github.com/[username]/MIS284N-UD-YT-Shorts-Generator.git
 ```
 2. Run the notebook 📓

-## Usage 🚀
-1. The software will automatically extract relevant data from Reddit using PRAW.

-2. The GPT model will generate a text prompt based on the extracted data.

-3. The StableDiffusion model will synthesize an image corresponding to the generated text prompt.

-4. The generated content will be merged, and the YouTube Short will be rendered as a video file.

-5. The file is then uploaded to YouTube as a Shorts video.

 ## Contributing 🤝
 Contributions to this project are welcome.
 Here's how you can get involved: